David-OConnor/barnes_hut/README.md

 [![Crate](https://img.shields.io/crates/v/barnes_hut.svg)](https://crates.io/crates/barnes_hut)
 [![Docs](https://docs.rs/lin_alg/badge.svg)](https://docs.rs/barnes_hut)

 This algorithm uses Tree Code to group source bodies, as an approximation.
-It leads to $ O(n(log n)) $ computation time, where $$ n $$ is the number of bodies.
+It leads to $O(n log n)$ computation time, where $n$ is the number of bodies.
 Canonical use cases include gravity, and charged particle simulations.

-This is much faster than a naive N-body approach $ (O(n^2) $, at high body counts.
-It is slower than Fast Multiple Methods (FMM), which group target bodies in addition to source ones. ($ O(n)) $) Note that FMM methods are more difficult to implement, but if you have a good implementation, use that instead of this library.
+This is much faster than a naive N-body approach $O(n^2)$, at high body counts.
+It is slower than Fast Multiple Methods (FMM), which group target bodies in addition to source ones. $O(n)$ Note that FMM methods are more difficult to implement, but if you have a good implementation, use that instead of this library.
 There are currently, as of January 2025, no published implementations in Rust.

 It uses the [Rayon library](https://docs.rs/rayon/latest/rayon/) to parallelize of the loop summing forces from each source on a given target.
 You may wish to also parallelize the loop over targets in your application code.